commonsearch/cosr-about/content/pages/developer/tutorials/running-pagerank-on-the-web.md

 Let's review these new options:

- - `--dump` specifies the final output directory for the list of PageRanks
+ - `--output` specifies the final output directory for the list of PageRanks
  - `--tmpdir` specifies a directory (which may also be on S3) that will be used to store intermediate results every 5 iterations of the PageRank algorithm, for performance and lower memory requirements.
  - `--maxiter 20 --tol 0.001 --precision 0.000001` are parameters for the PageRank convergence.
 (TODO explain them better)
  - `--stats 5` will print statistics on the algorithm every 5 iterations